thycotic/ss-docs/getting-started-tutorial/1-trial-installation-prerequisites/index.md

 To test email notifications, which can be used for event subscription notifications or requests for approval to passwords, you need configuration information for the company SMTP server:

 - Service account to run the application and connect to SQL

 - Domain (test or production)

-- Domain account to be used for AD sync and discovery
+- Service account to run the application and connect to SQL

 - Test machines (if testing discovery)

-- Test accounts
+- Service account to run the application and connect to SQL

 - SMTP server settings

 ### SSL Certificate